Brain cancer survivors try VR games to boost memory and mood

 Summary

 This study tests whether playing virtual reality games can help brain cancer survivors who have mild memory and thinking problems after treatment.
-Forty adults who finished cancer therapy within the last two years will either use VR games or do paper word puzzles for four weeks.
-Researchers will check if the VR approach is practical and liked, and whether it improves memory, focus, and quality of life.
+About 40 adults who finished cancer therapy within the last two years will either use VR games or do paper word puzzles for four weeks.
+Researchers will check if the VR approach is practical and acceptable, and measure any improvements in memory, attention, and quality of life.

 Disclaimer Read more